nuuuwan/lk_law/data/doc/acts/2021-07-16-convention-against-torture-and-o-f6dae8db/README.summary.md

-# ⚖️  Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (Amendment)

-Act published on **2021-07-16**.

 - **Act Title and Number:** Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Amendment) Act, No. 15 of 2021.
 - **Date Certified:** July 15, 2021.
 - **Publication:** Supplement to Part II of the Gazette of the Democratic Socialist Republic of Sri Lanka (July 16, 2021).